unisonweb/unisonweb-org/src/data/docs/abilities.md

 What's happening here?

 * Here, the recursive function `h` is the handler.
 Its first argument `[a]` is an accumulated list of the values emited so far.
 Its second argument is the requested operation, which it inspects before resuming.
 Handlers will frequently be recursive functions like this where the state of the handler is represented with the first argument(s) and request is the final parameter to the function.
 We'll explain the `case req of ...` part in a minute.
-* `handle h [] in !stream` says to start evaluating the `stream` computation and if it makes any requests, pass them to the handler `h []`".
+* `handle !stream with ... h []` says to start evaluating the `stream` computation and if it makes any requests, pass them to the handler `h []`".
   * `h []` is just a partial application of the function `h`, `h []` will have type `Request {Stream a} () -> [a]`.
 * Let's look now at the body of `h`, the `case req of ...` part:
   * In the line `{Stream.emit e -> resume}`, think of `resume` as a function which represents "the rest of the computation"  (or _continuation_) after the point in the code where the request was made.
 The name `resume` here isn't special, we could call it `k`, `frobnicate`, or even `_` if we planned to ignore the continuation and never resume the computation.
-  * In the line `handle h (snoc acc e) in resume ()`, we are resuming the computation and saying "handle any additional requests made after resuming with the handler `h (snoc acc e)`.
+  * In the line `handle resume () with h (snoc acc e)` we are resuming the computation and saying "handle any additional requests made after resuming with the handler `h (snoc acc e)`.
 Notice how we are using that first parameter to `h` to represent the state we are accumulating.
   * The case `{u} -> acc` matches when there are no further operations to process (called the "pure case"). `u` can be any pattern (it could be `_` here since we are ignoring it).
 When matching on a `Request e a`, the type of the pure case will be `a`.
 Here, since we were given a `{Stream a} ()`, `u` will be of type `()`.
 * See [this part of the language reference](/docs/language-reference#handlers) for more about the syntax of `handle` blocks and handlers.